-Linda Williams specializes in art of colonial Mexico and Italian art of the renaissance period.
+Professor Linda Williams specializes in art of colonial Mexico and Italian art of the renaissance period.
 She teaches the history of art of Europe and the Americas from the fourteenth century to the present, including the survey of western art, art of Mexico, Italian art of the fourteenth and fifteenth centuries, nineteenth and twentieth-century art and architecture, methodologies of art history, and co-teaches Art and Revolution in Latin America.
-She currently serves as chair of the Department of Art and Art History and teaches in the Latin American Studies program.
+She also teaches in the Latin American Studies program.

 Professor Williams’ scholarship focuses on the production and reception of art on both sides of the Atlantic in the sixteenth and seventeenth centuries.
 She earned her doctorate in Italian Renaissance art, studying murals and objects associated with marriage in sixteenth-century Rome.
 Her interest in the art of Viceregal New Spain, sparked at the University of Texas in the early 1990s, has resulted in research and publications that engage questions of artistic confluence in colonial Mexico.
 She is particularly interested in the ways that art communicated with Maya and European audiences in sixteenth and seventeenth-century Yucatan; her current research focuses on the creation and reception of devotional works and religious murals painted by Maya artists in this region.
 Professor Williams regularly participates in conferences of the Renaissance Society of America, College Art Association, Sixteenth Century Studies Conference, and International Congress of Americanists.